 - Be prepared: Design a first aid kit and be able to use it.

 - Don’t Panic: You have more time than you think if you use it wisely.

 - Call for Help: Call your veterinarian for more information when you need help.

 - Your veterinarian’s name and phone number.

-- Change for pay phones or have a cell phone handy.
+- Have a cell phone handy.

 - Information about and directions to your location.